X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 Programs will `LOAD` starting at memory location $0801 (hex) unless a secondary &lt;address&gt; of 1 is used.
 If you use the secondary address of 1 this will cause the program to `LOAD` to the memory loction from which it was saved.

+If using the second form of the `LOAD` command, &lt;ram bank&gt; sets the back for the load, and &lt;start address&gt; is the location where your data will be `LOAD`ed into.

+The value of the &lt;ram bank&gt; argument only affects the `LOAD` when the &lt;start address&gt; is set in the range of `$A000-$BFFF`.

 **EXAMPLES of the LOAD Command:**
 - LOAD FN$ (uses the contents of FN$ to load from disk)
 - LOAD "*",8 (loads the first program from device 8)
 - LOAD "GAME",8,1 (loads "GAME" into the same memory address it was saved from)
+- LOAD "MUSIC.BIN",8,1,$A000 (loads a file into banked RAM, RAM bank 1, starting at $A000.
+The first two bytes of the file are skipped.
+To avoid skipping the first two bytes, use the `BLOAD` command instead.)

 ### LOCATE